FurqanSoftware/node-whois/README.md

-    "cache": true,   // cache results for 24 hours (default) "follow":  2,    // number of times to follow redirects "timeout": 0,    // socket timeout, excluding this doesn't override any default timeout value "verbose": false // setting this to true returns an array of responses from all servers, }
+    "cache": true,   // cache results for 24 hours (default) "follow":  2,    // number of times to follow redirects "timeout": 0,    // socket timeout, excluding this doesn't override any default timeout value "verbose": false // setting this to true returns an array of responses from all servers }
 ```